MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net-core.md

     * Set the connection string in code.

-        Provide a connection string as part of the `ApplicationInsightsServiceOptions` argument to `AddApplicationInsightsTelemetry`.
+        Provide a connection string as part of the `ApplicationInsightsServiceOptions` argument to `AddApplicationInsightsTelemetry` in your *program.cs* class.

 ### User secrets and other configuration providers